DMTF/Redfish-Usecase-Checkers/README.md

 * Add/modify/delete Account users and roles
 * If the command returns a JSON payload, it is validated against the service schema

-It leverages modules from [DMTF/Redfishtool](https://github.com/DMTF/Redfishtool).
+Some of the checker tools leverage modules from [DMTF/Redfishtool](https://github.com/DMTF/Redfishtool).

 ## Prerequisites